 Port forwarding ‘will enable users to create dedicated servers, run different types of services, and much more without being restricted from accessing anything anywhere because you will be able to direct traffic via your router directly to the desired device that sits behind it.’

 In practice, it’s easy to see why they charge extra for the service.
-You’ll have to pay an additional fee of 25 cents per month, but it’s a feature that many others don’t provide.
+You’ll have to pay an additional fee of $0.99 per month, but it’s a feature that many others don’t provide.

 DDoS protection will help you to withstand online attacks, as ‘your traffic first passes through our dedicated anti-DDoS VPN servers which are capable of absorbing the largest DDoS attacks.’

-As with the Dedicated IP, PureVPN’s DDoS protection will cost the user an additional 99c per month.
-Again, it’s a feature that will be useful to some, but skippable for the majority of users.
+As with the Dedicated IP, PureVPN’s DDoS protection will cost the user an additional $3.99 per month.
+Again, it’s a feature that will be useful to some (particularly gamers), but skippable for the majority of users.